ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/1-overview.md

 <span style="color: red">Still need to go through the retro doc and pick out other key insights.</span>

 * Whilst everyone in the project expected to see that the emissions from employee hardware be large, we were all shocked by the relative size compared to other activities.
-The industry is emphasising building green software, but is greener hardware, such as remanufactured, refurbished and second-hand getting enough attention?
+Especially surprising was how impactful monitors are compared to laptops.
+The industry is emphasising building greener software, but is greener hardware, such as remanufactured, refurbished and second-hand, getting enough attention?

-* The impacty of the cloud services segment is down to suppliers being located in regions of low carbon intensity.
+* The impact of the cloud services segment is down to suppliers being located in regions of low carbon intensity.

-* Getting data for upstream emissions of software was very difficult.
-Without suppliers conducting their own digital carbon estimates, even at a high level, it is hard nut to crack.
+* Getting data for upstream emissions for printers and software was very difficult.
+Without suppliers conducting their own digital carbon estimates, even at a high level, this is hard nut to crack.

 [To the top](#top)